 Regtech is not currently regulated in Turkey.
-However, depending on the field in which services are provided, specific market regulations may apply, such as, banking, energy, capital markets, etc.
+On the other hand, depending on the field in which services are provided, specific market regulations may apply, such as, banking, energy, capital markets, etc.

 11.2 Contractual Terms to Assure Performance and Accuracy